Scale3-Labs/langtrace-recipes/integrations/llm-framework/crewai/prep-for-a-meeting/readme.md

 ## Creating Crew AI crew for meeting prep
-Follow the instructions below to run the crew ai meeting prep agent.
-The other files needed to run the code are in this directory.
+Follow the instructions below to run the CREW AI meeting prep agent and integrate it with Langtrace

 ### 1. Install Langtrace and other requirements in Terminal